Active Projects

 As each season goes by, what we grow becomes better adapted to local conditions.

-While seeds are exchanged within the community all the time, we want to increase access and availability by creating a community seedbank of these varieties for free exchange throughout the area on a bring-one-take-one basis.
-This not only ensures the preservation of local varieties, but increases the resilience of our local food supply, giving people the chance to grow a wider diversity of crops and varieties.
+While seeds are exchanged within the community all the time, we want to increase access and availability by holding annual seed swap events and by creating a community seedbank of core local varieties.
+This not only ensures the preservation of local varieties, but increases the resilience of our local food supply.
 It also allows newcomers to the area to start their gardens with varieties which are already well adapted to local conditions.

 LOCAL KNOWLEDGEBANK

 We have a wealth of deep local knowledge, much of it multigenerational, amongst the local population of these valleys.
-We will be starting a project to collect and record as much of it as we can before it’s lost and transform it into a community resource going forward.
+Working informally with other interested individuals in the community, we’ve begun to collect and record as much of it as we can before it’s lost and transform it into a community resource going forward.

 Join our Mailing List!